weaversa/cryptol-course/labs/cryptol-overview/overview.md

 ## Operators

-Cryptol provides a collection of built in operators to build expressions and perform computations.
+Cryptol provides a collection of built-in operators to build expressions and perform computations.
 Some familiar operators which appear in cryptographic applications include:

-* `~` -- bitwise inversion
+* `~`, `/\`, `\/` -- single bit logical operations
-* `&&`, `||`, `^` -- bitwise logical operations
+* `&&`, `||`, `^` -- logical operations for sequences
 * `==`, `!=` -- structural comparison
-* `>=`, `>`, `<=`, `<` -- nonnegative word comparisons
+* `==`, `>=`, `>`, `<=`, `<` -- nonnegative word comparisons
 * `+`, `-`, `*`, `/`, `%`, `**` -- wordwise modular arithmetic
 * `>>`, `<<`, `>>>`, `<<<` -- shifts and rotates
 * `#` -- concatenation

 There are many more.
-A list of the currently defined symbols and operators are available by running `:browse` in the interpreter.
+A list of the currently defined symbols and operators are available by typing the `:browse` command in the interpreter.

-An interesting feature of Cryptol's type system is that operators are typed and which you can check with the `:t` command in the interpreter just as you can for data:
+An interesting feature of Cryptol's type system is that operators are typed.
+You can check this with the `:t` command in the interpreter just as you can for data:

 ```haskell
 Cryptol> :t (&&)
 (&&) : {a} (Logic a) => a -> a -> a
 ```

-In a nutshell, this indicates that the bitwise and operater (`&&`) operates on two elements of type `a` that are in the "`Logic`" typeclass and returns another element of the same type.
+In a nutshell, this indicates that the bitwise `and` operator (`&&`) operates on two elements of type `a` that are in the "`Logic`" typeclass and returns another element of the same type.
 Sometimes this information is useful for debugging a design.

 ## Primitives

-Cryptol offers a robust set of primitives to construct more complex functions and specifications with.
+Cryptol offers a robust set of primitives to construct more complex functions and specifications.
 The built-in primitives cover a wide variety of purposes.
 A sampling of these built-ins include:

  * **List manipulation** -- `take`, `drop`